 No, the State Records Center does not take electronic records.
 The Commonwealth has a contract for off-site storage of backed-up media.
 See Information Technology Policies (ITPs) put out by the Office of Information Technology for the latest standard.

 Has The Archives Accessioned Any Electronic Records And How Are They Made Available To The Public?

-The Archives has accessioned electronic records, but at the present time, the Archives has no electronic data available for public view.
+The Archives has accessioned electronic records and there are limited electronic records available for public view.

 How Should Electronic Records Of Long-Term Value Be Cared For?

 The State Archives has established PDF/A as the acceptable format for long-term electronic records.
 For archival records, email the State Archives.
 Electronic records should be migrated as systems are up-dated and records must be accessible their full retention period.